-- 1. Click the Start button , then click All Programs, and then click the Kerberos for Windows (64bit) or the Kerberos for Windows (32-bit) program group. - 2.
-Click MIT Kerberos Ticket Manager - 3.
+If you are using Windows 8 or later, click the arrow button at the bottom of the Start screen, and then find the Kerberos for Windows (64-bit) or Kerberos for Windows (32-bit) program group.

+- 2. Click MIT Kerberos Ticket Manager - 3.
 In the MIT Kerberos Ticket Manager, click Get Ticket - 4.
 In the Get Ticket dialog box, type your principal name and password, and then click OK